elfakyn/knowledge/aws/managed_policy_escalation.md

-# AWS managed policies that give more access than they appear to
+# AWS managed policies that give too much access

 Some AWS managed policies are obviously dangerous such as `IAMFullAccess`.
 But did you know `AWSCloudTrailReadOnlyAccess` gives you read access to every object in s3?